 Digital Pianos: These instruments have the same amount of keys as a piano and (usually) fixed pedals, so should last a good few years.
 You would not need to replace them with an acoustic piano until around grade 5 level, which takes approximately 5+ years to attain.

-This is the entry level model and the cheapest Yamaha available.
-It’s one of the most well-known makes of pianos (my piano is this make). £499
+This is the entry level Arius model and the cheapest Yamaha available.
+It’s one of the most well-known makes of pianos (my grand piano is this make).
+It has a realistic piano feel, no unnecessary bells and whistles and the price is great.
+It will last you many years of playing.£599

 For those with a higher budget, these pianos are pretty much as good as an acoustic piano and will see you through many years of piano playing: